jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

 It's such a good idea that we're going to make it mandatory, and you'll need to turn it in as part of your assignment.
 We've provided you with a [blank circuit diagram]({{'img/dinocpu/assignment-1-worksheet.pdf' | relative_url}}).
 Draw all of the wires and label which bits are on each wire.
-There are a few components that are greyed out that you will not need to use for the R-type instructions (except for the Control Unit's `wordinst`).
+There are a few components that are greyed out that you will not need to use for the R-type instructions.
 These will be used in [Assignment 2]({{'modules/dino cpu/assignment2' | relative_url}}), but you can ignore them for now.

-We will be grading this diagram and looking for the following things:
+We will be grading this diagram and looking for the following things,

 * The correct wires.
 * Every wire should contain its width in bits.